DZwe/Mednax-VendingMachine/README.md

 # Mednax-VendingMachine
-Project Presentation for Mednax Vending Machine Problem
+Project Presentation for Mednax Vending Machine Problem.
+Code is written in Node.js and test scripts are written in Mocha.

 # Run Steps
 - Ensure npm and node is installed.